-Here at Zenni, we don’t think the confusion of how to properly measure your pupillary distance (PD) should stand between you and ordering fabulous new glasses.
+Here at Zenni>, we don’t think the confusion of how to properly measure your pupillary distance (PD) should stand between you and ordering fabulous new glasses and prescription sunglasses.
 Read on to see how easy it is to measure your PD right at home!

 Why PD Is Important